Super Mario Bros. 2 Madness

-Doki Doki (translation: nervous/hysterical) Panic was developed by Nintendo and released for Japan's Famicom Disk System in 1987.
-According to DDP's intro, the plot goes something like this: Two kids are reading a book, when a big green hand pops out and yanks them into the book.
+Doki Doki Panic was developed by Nintendo and released for the Japan-only Famicom Disk System in 1987.
+According to DDP's intro, the story goes something like this: Two kids are reading a book, when a big green hand pops out and yanks them into the book.
 Their pet monkey then runs off to find help.
 A family of four finds the book, then jumps into it to save the kids.
-Though a bit odd, DDP's plot is more original than SMB2's "it's all Mario's dream" plot.
+Though it's a bit odd, DDP's story is more original than SMB2's "it's all Mario's dream" story.

 Four years after Super Mario Bros.
 2 came out, Nintendo changed the title screen to "Super Mario USA" and released it in Japan.
 But why didn't they just call it Super Mario Bros.
 2?
 Read on.